MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 **Solution**

-Make sure that you're authenticating using a token.
+In order to have the scanner run non-interactively, you must authenticate using a token.

 When you run the [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) command, make sure you use the token parameter on behalf of the scanner user.

 For example: